bohanl/fsdl-project/csep590c-report.md

 ### Feedback Loop

 When this model is built into the query optimizer, another reinforcement learning model can be attached to it.
-After a query is executed, the model can compare the model estimtes with the actual number of rows, and applies a credit policy model to achieve better model performance.
+After a query is executed, the model can compare the model estimates with the actual number of rows, and applies a credit policy model to achieve better model performance.
 This essentially creates a positive feedback loop.

 ## References